microsoft/onnxruntime-extensions/README.md

 import onnx
 from onnxruntime_extensions import pnp

-# get an onnx model by converting HuggingFace pretrained model
-bert_model_name = "distilbert-base-uncased-finetuned-sst-2-english"
+# The fine-tuned HuggingFace model is exported to ONNX in the code snippet above
-model_name = bert_model_name
+model_name = "distilbert-base-uncased-finetuned-sst-2-english"
 model_path = Path(model_name + ".onnx")

 # mapping the BertTokenizer outputs into the onnx model inputs